|

 cuts, then some re-arrangement of the final 'double' chorus, and finally

-thought I had an arrangement I could live with, so same month I attempted
+thought I had an arrangement I could live with, so same month I

 to put it down on tape (well really put it down in 0's and 1's).
-My time is
+My

 so limited in recording these days, and equipment so old I don't know if

-it's gonna break down before I finish recording a song, I tried to get it
+it's gonna break down before I finish recording a song, I tried to get

 down as quickly as I could.
 Being a 'tongue and cheek' type song, I got